Skip to Content

 And judging by the number of people doing it, we’re not the only ones who think so!

-- Eat ALL the food! – Vancouver is a foodie destination.
-Showcasing cuisine from all around the world in top-rated restaurants, you need to make an effort to eat out a few times.
-For breakfast, Jam Cafe or Medina are our go-to’s.
-For Asian cuisine, you can’t pass up Minami for sushi or Danbo for Ramen.
-You can also join this highly-rated food tour that takes you to some of the city’s best restaurants in the area of Gastown.
+• Eat ALL the food! – Vancouver is a foodie destination.
+Showcasing cuisine from all around the world in top-rated restaurants, you really need to make an effort to eat out a few times while in Vancouver.
+We loved this highly rated food tour because it made it easy to find the best food in the city!
+It’s also a bang for the buck because we ate SO much food!

 Where to Stay in Vancouver, Canada